 Huang et al. [35] studied the high speed grinding performance of silicon nitride and the material removal mechanisms when using resin bond diamond wheels.
 The authors analysed the effects of wheel speed, depth of cut and workpiece feed rate on surface roughness and developed a functional relationship between surface roughness and maximum undeformed chip thickness.
 Fig. 8 shows the relationship between surface roughness and maximum undeformed chip thickness.
-The authors point out that the data in Fig. 8 can be divided into two groups i.e. the ground surface roughness during the brittle mode grinding process is not significantly affected by the hmax.
-However, when hmax exceeds a certain critical value, the fracture will be transformed into a mode at a larger range, for example, from micro-fracture to large grit dislodgement.
+The authors point out that the ground surface roughness during the brittle mode grinding process is not significantly affected by hmax.
+However, when hmax exceeds a certain critical value, the fracture will be transformed into a different mode at a larger range, for example, from micro-fracture to large grit dislodgement.
 Therefore, the value of surface roughness increases.
-This research showed that for a given combination of abrasive grits and workpiece material, there exist an optimal value of undeformed chip thickness.
+This research showed that for a given combination of abrasive grits and workpiece material, there exists an optimal value of undeformed chip thickness.
 Better workpiece surface finishing can be obtained by controlling the undeformed chip thickness of all abrasive grits within a small range.